bytrangle/docs/use-timescale/data-tiering/enabling-data-tiering.md

 1. **Repeat for all chunks you want to tier.**

    Tiering a chunk schedules it for migration to the object storage tier, but the migration won't happen immediately.
 Chunks are tiered one at a time in order to minimize database resource consumption.
+A chunk is marked as migrated and deleted from the standard storage only after it has been durably stored in the object storage tier.
 You can continue to query a chunk during migration.

 1. **To see which chunks are tiered into the object storage tier, use the `tiered_chunks` informational view:**